Marist Red Foxes women's basketball

-The Marist Red Foxes women's basketball team is the basketball team that represents Marist College in Poughkeepsie, New York, United States.
+The Marist Red Foxes women's basketball team is the basketball team that represents Marist University in Poughkeepsie, New York, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.

 History

 The Red Foxes had an 11-year stretch from 2004 to 2015 in which they won 10 conference tournaments (while playing in 12 conference tournaments) and won 11 regular season titles while advancing to the Sweet Sixteen in 2007.
 In those seasons, they only missed the NCAA Tournament twice (2005 and 2015, though they made the WNIT in the latter year).

 NCAA Tournament appearances

 The Red Foxes have a 5–11 record in eleven NCAA Tournament appearances.

 WNIT appearances

 The Red Foxes are 0–2 in WNIT appearances.